Sustainability Data

 ● Since 2018, we have been a sponsor of the museum partner system of the Kyoto National Museum.

-● Since 2017, we have been supporting the NPO “Genius Art KYOTO (Research Organization for the Promotion of Art for the people with disabilities)” for the purpose of supporting artistic activities by people with disabilities.
+● Since 2017, we have been supporting the NPO “Genius Art KYOTO (Research Organization for the Promotion of Art for People with Disabilities)” for the purpose of supporting artistic activities by people with disabilities.
+In 2022, we signed an official agreement to this effect.

-● We are a sponsor of the Museum of Astronomical Telescopes which preserves and displays valuable astronomical telescopes.
+● We are a sponsor of the Museum of Astronomical Telescopes in Kagawa Prefecture, which preserves and displays valuable astronomical telescopes.

 Other promotion and support

-● Since 2022, SCREEN Holdings Co., Ltd. launched a matching gift program under which SCREEN Group employees make donations that it matches and then donates to protect and support refugees.
+● Since 2022, SCREEN Holdings Co., Ltd. has run a matching gift program under which SCREEN Group employees make donations that it matches and then donates to protect and support refugees.

-● In 2022, we donated to eight orphanages in Kyoto Prefecture of 1,080 kg of rice harvested from rice cultivation which we began as a result of our participation in the Kyoto Model Forest program.
-This is the third year that we have donated to orphanages in the prefecture.
+● In 2023, we made donations to eight orphanages in Kyoto Prefecture of rice that we grew and harvested.
+We began growing rice as a result of our participation in the Kyoto Model Forest program (since 2017).

-● We regularly renew our stores of emergency food, and since 2018, we have donated the surplus to Food Bank to support people in need.
+● We regularly renew our stores of emergency food, and since 2018, we have donated the surplus to food banks to support people in need.

-● The SCREEN Group conducts regular cleanups and beautification activities around each of our facilities.
+● The SCREEN Group conducts regular cleanups and beautification activities around each of its facilities.

 North America |